International Students: All you need to know

 Going to your place of quarantine

-- To get to your place of quarantine, use private transportation (shuttle service, taxi, etc.)and follow federal government and Québec government instructions.
+- To get to your place of quarantine, use private transportation (shuttle service, taxi, etc.) or intercity transport (bus, train) and follow federal government and Québec government instructions.

 - Report your arrival within 48 hours using ArriveCAN (iOS, Android or online) or by calling 1-833-641-0343.